 Torres leads Yankees to 5-1 win and sweep of Twins

+The last time the New York Yankees won the World Series, a full decade ago, Gleyber Torres was not yet a teenager in Venezuela.

+Boosted by an age-defiant performance by their 22-year-old star second baseman, the Yankees moved one step closer to that elusive trophy.

-Gleyber Torres got New York going with a second-inning home run, scored on each of his two doubles and made a pair of sparkling defensive plays, fueling the Yankees to a 5-1 victory over Minnesota on Monday night to finish yet another sweep of the Twins and advance to the AL Championship Series.
+Torres got New York going with a second-inning home run, scored on each of his two doubles and made a pair of sparkling defensive plays, fueling the Yankees to a 5-1 victory over Minnesota on Monday night to finish yet another Division Series sweep of the Twins.

+"He's a really special player, a really special player," first baseman DJ LeMahieu said.
+"No moment's too big for him."

-Didi Gregorius hit two RBI singles and Cameron Maybin homered for the Yankees, who stretched their postseason winning streak over the Twins to 13 straight games.
+Didi Gregorius hit two RBI singles, Cameron Maybin homered and Aroldis Chapman struck out three batters in a five-out save for the Yankees, who completed the three-game wipeout and pushed their postseason winning streak over the Twins to 13.
+LeMahieu, Gregorius and Aaron Judge also made outstanding defensive plays for key outs.

-"The way we played tonight was championship-caliber baseball," Yankees manager Aaron Boone said during the clubhouse celebration.
-"Just really proud of the effort, 'cause I know we wanted to finish this off and get back home."
+"All we did was to go out there and play our best baseball," said Gregorius, who went 4 for 10 with six RBIs in the series and is 23 for 50 with seven homers and 33 RBIs in his last 14 games against Minnesota.

-Following a 103-win regular season and its first AL East title since 2012, New York, starts the AL Championship Series on Saturday, at home against Tampa Bay or at Houston.
+Following a 103-win regular season and their first AL East title since 2012, the Yankees will start the AL Championship Series on Saturday, either at Houston or at home against Tampa Bay.

 "We're focused already to the second series," Torres said.

+Torres became the fifth-youngest Yankees player to register his first postseason homer, with only Yogi Berra, Mickey Mantle, Tony Kubek and Derek Jeter doing so at younger ages.

+The last time the Twins beat the Yankees in the playoffs?
+Torres was only 7.

-AL Central champion Minnesota became the first 100-win team swept in the Division Series.
-The Twins are 2-16 against the Yankees in the playoffs since the 2004 ALDS opener.
-Outscored 23-7 in the series, they batted just .218 and after hitting a record 307 homers had just four in the Division Series, all solo shots.
+AL Central champion Minnesota became the first 100-win team swept in the Division Series and dropped to 2-16 against the Yankees in the playoffs, including 0-16 since the 2004 ALDS opener.
+Outscored 23-7 in the series, the Twins batted just .218.
+After hitting a record 307 homers, they had just four in the Division Series, all solo shots.

-Minnesota has lost 16 consecutive postseason games, matching the North American major sports record held by the Chicago Blackhawks in the NHL from 1975-79.
+Minnesota went 1 for 12 with runners in scoring position and stranded 11, falling to 3 for 28 in the series with 25 left on base.

 "Our guys should be walking out of that clubhouse with our heads held high, and they never stopped playing," Twins manager Rocco Baldelli said.
 "We got beat over the last three days, and there's no way around that.
 That's going to happen from time to time, but what an amazing season it was."